Tel Aviv exchange eyes longer day to attract foreign investors

-TEL AVIV, Dec 23 (Reuters) - The Tel Aviv Stock Exchange (TASE) is looking to extend trading by an hour in the coming months in a bid to attract more European investors and boost trading volumes, Chief Executive Ester Levanon told a news conference on Sunday.
+TEL AVIV (Reuters) - The Tel Aviv Stock Exchange (TASE) is looking to extend trading by an hour in the coming months in a bid to attract more European investors and boost trading volumes, Chief Executive Ester Levanon told a news conference on Sunday.

 Israel’s trading day starts at 9:30 a.m.
 (0730 GMT) and ends at 4:30 p.m. - two hours before European sessions finish.